video library

 Tight front chest muscles + weak back muscles = forward shoulders and poor posture.
 This also sets us up for the dreaded “forward head” position.
 Let’s strengthen the muscles that open the front of the shoulder, and stretch the muscles that close it.
 That way, when we’re done, it’s a little easier to stand tall and our head has a nice supportive column on which to perch.

-STRENGTH MAT classes (Pilates + Soma Training) *30-60 mins*
+STRENGTH MAT (Pilates + Soma Training) | 30-60 mins

-Hey friends, give yourself a mini break from sitting at your desk to do some strengthening & stretching for the large muscles on the front, back, and inside of the hip.
+32 mins: Hey friends, give yourself a mini break from sitting at your desk to do some strengthening & stretching for the large muscles on the front, back, and inside of the hip.
 Grab 3 props: a chair, a cushion or squishy ball, and a band.
 It’s a quick and rewarding class – and if you happen to have extra time after, go for a walk to enjoy your newly-balanced pelvis.

-Sometimes, I go back in my notes and I find little gems that I had forgotten about!
+Occasionally, I go back in my notes and I find little gems that I had forgotten about!
 That’s what happened this week when I revisited some old exercises using the Franklin balls.
 (Those wool dryer balls or rolled up socks can also work here.)
 This class is 70% release & relax, 30% stability & strength.
 It’s something a little different to pique your curiosity and remind you that sometimes, less is more.
-I hope you like it!

 Here it is, Jenella! 🙂 Thanks to Laura for the request to do back of arms / armpit area!
 This ended up being a good strength class for the back as well as the back of the arm and armpit.
 You’ll need a chair and light weights.
 The exercises target the triceps, lats, rhomboids, pectorals, and other “armpit” muscle groups.
 Enjoy!